LeeAdcock/edgeable/README.md

 - `has_property(key)` - Returns a boolean indicating whether the property key is defined.
 - `delete_property(key)` - Removes a property.

+##### Graph Callbacks

+Event callbacks can be provided that will have the opportunity to process objects in the graph.
+Multiple callbacks can be defined for an event type.
+Each callbacks has an identifier, this can be specified when created or one will automatically be generated and returned.
+The id can be later used to overwrite or remove (set to `None`) the callback.

+- `on_create_node(fn, id=None)` - Sets or changes a callback that is called when a node is added to the graph.
+- `on_create_edge(fn, id=None)` - Sets or changes a callback that is called when a edge is added to the graph.

 ### Node Class
 The `GraphNode` class represent nodes and associated properties within the graph.
 Nodes can be connected through directed or non-directed edges.